Azure/azure-sdk/docs/general/implementation.md

 {% include requirement/MUST id="general-testing-7" %} write tests that use a mock service implementation, with a set of recorded tests per service version supported by the client library.
 This ensures that the service client continues to properly consume service responses as APIs and implementations evolve.
 Recorded tests must be run using the language-appropriate trigger to enable the specific service version support in the client library.

-{% include requirement/MUST id="general-testing-8" %} recreate recorded tests for a specific service version when notified by the service team of any changes to the endpoint APIs for that service version.
+{% include requirement/MUST id="general-testing-8" %} recreate recorded tests for latest service version when notified by the service team of any changes to the endpoint APIs for that service version.
 In the absence of this notification, recordings should not be updated needlessly.
 When the service team requires recorded tests to be recreated, or when a recorded test begins to fail unexpectedly, notify the architecture board before recreating the tests.

 {% include requirement/MUST id="general-testing-9" %} enable all network-mocked tests to also connect to live Azure service.
 The test assertions should remain unchanged regardless of whether the service call is mocked or not.